EventGhost/EventGhost/docs/source/about.rst

 Requirements
 ------------

-EventGhost runs on MS Windows 2000/XP/Vista or above (older OS versions are not supported).
+EventGhost runs on Microsoft Windows 2000/XP/Vista or above (older OS versions are not supported).

-If you want to use EventGhost together with an IR or RF remote, you need a :doc:`supported hardware receiver <SupportedReceivers>`.

 License